Knights Templar: Conduct, uniform and beards

 The red cross that the Templars wore on their robes was a symbol of martyrdom, and to die in combat was considered a great honour that assured a place in heaven.
 There was a cardinal rule that the warriors of the order should never surrender unless the Templar flag had fallen, and even then they were first to try to regroup with another of the Christian orders, such as that of the Hospitallers.
-Only after all flags had fallen were they allowed to leave the battlefield.
+Only after all the flags had fallen were they allowed to leave the battlefield.
 This uncompromising principle, along with their reputation for courage, excellent training, and heavy armament, made the Templars one of the most feared combat forces in medieval times.

 Although not prescribed by the Templar Rule, it later became customary for members of the order to wear long and prominent beards.
 In about 1240, Alberic of Trois-Fontaines described the Templars as an "order of bearded brethren"; while during the interrogations by the papal commissioners in Paris in 1310–1311, out of nearly 230 knights and brothers questioned, 76 are described as wearing a beard, in some cases specified as being "in the style of the Templars", and 133 are said to have shaved off their beards, either in renunciation of the order or because they had hoped to escape detection.

 Initiation, known as "reception" (receptio) into the order, was a profound commitment and involved a solemn ceremony.
 Outsiders were discouraged from attending the ceremony, which aroused the suspicions of medieval inquisitors during the later trials.
 New members had to willingly sign over all of their wealth and goods to the order and vow to "God and Our Lady" (mother of Jesus) poverty, chastity, piety, obedience to the master of the order, and to conquer the Holy Land of Jerusalem.
 They were then promised "the bread and water and poor clothing of the house and much pain and suffering".

 Most brothers joined for life, although some were allowed to join for a set period.
 Sometimes a married man was allowed to join if he had his wife's permission, but a married brother was not allowed to wear the white mantle.